 The authors have searched electronic databases for relevant research evidence and systematic reviews on head and neck mucosal malignancies up to April 2011.
-The recommendations are in line with those of other national pathology organisations (College of American Pathologists, The Royal College of Pathologists of Australasia) and the ENT-UK consensus document for the management of patients with head and neck malignancies [www.entuk.org/publications].
+The recommendations are in line with those of other national pathology organisations (College of American Pathologists, The Royal College of Pathologists of Australasia) and the ENT-UK Consensus document for the management of patients with head and neck malignancies (www.entuk.org/publications).
 The level of evidence for the recommendations has been summarised according to College guidance (see Appendix E) and indicated in the text as, for example, [level B].
 No major conflicts in the evidence have been identified and minor discrepancies between studies have been resolved by expert consensus.

-No major organisational changes have been identified that would hinder the implementation of the dataset, which is fully integrated with the Cancer Outcomes and Services Dataset, and there are no major financial implications arising from implementation of this guidance.
+No major organisational changes have been identified that would hinder the implementation of the dataset, which is fully integrated with the Cancer Outcomes and Services Dataset.
+The recommendation that primary carcinomas of the oropharynx are investigated for human papillomavirus implies that the appropriate analytical facilities should be available and funded.